 A BAA is a written contract between a covered entity and a business associate that covers each party’s responsibilities for safeguarding PHI.

-A BAA should establish:
+A BAA contract should establish:

 - How the business associate is permitted to use, process and store PHI data